Immigration Enforcement across the World: Drivers and Consequences of Cross-Country Variation in Deportation Risks

 In spite of its magnitude, deportation patterns in host countries as well as their effects in migrants´ countries of origin lack thorough empirical investigation.
 A main reason for the scarcity of quantitative research on the drivers and consequences of deportation practices has been the lack of deportation data for a large country sample: Whereas considerable effort has been put into the collection of data on emigration and migrant remittances over the last two decades, no detailed annual country panel data on deportation corridors for a large sample of country pairs and over longer periods of time exists so far.
 As a result, few empirically backed theories have been developed on the links between enforced return and political or economic variables in host or origin countries.

 The goal of this research is to assemble the first country-by-country data base on deportations from administrative sources in host countries in order to unpack aggregate patterns and mechanisms related to the political economy of deportation regimes in host countries as well as their consequences in migrants’ countries of origin.
 Regarding the political economy of deportation regimes in host countries, this research asks about determinants of selection into deportations, as well as changing dynamics over time.
 In migrants’ countries of origin, it studies effects of the inflow of deportees on selection patterns as reflected in the sociodemographic profile and skills of returnees as well as its external effects on social and political conflict.

-Research is funded by Thyssen Foundation for two years starting in August or September 2022, with the possibility of extension for another year until September 2025.
+Research is funded by Thyssen Foundation for two years starting in September 2022, with the possibility of extension for another year until September 2025.